Granville Mall, Vancouver: History

 The idea of closing off a section of Granville Street to automobile traffic arose after the city withdrew its freeway plan in 1968 because of community opposition.
 The city concluded that automobile use within downtown should be restricted to avoid overloading the area's street network and subsequently designated the section of Granville between Hastings and Nelson streets a pedestrian and transit mall.
 The Granville Mall opened for service on September 15, 1974.

 The Downtown Vancouver Association sought to reopen Granville between Nelson and Georgia Streets to general traffic, and the city proceeded with that proposal in 1987 on a trial basis.
-The trial was declared unsuccessful and cancelled the following year although the city reopened one block between Nelson and Smithe Streets to general traffic in 1989 and widened the section to four lanes.
+The trial was declared unsuccessful and cancelled the following year, although the city reopened one block between Nelson and Smithe Streets to general traffic in 1989 and widened the section to four lanes.

 On April 24, 2006, a temporary multi-year closure of the mall to all traffic, including transit buses, between Robson Street and Hastings Street began, to allow construction of the Canada Line subway and Vancouver City Centre station.
 During this closure, buses were rerouted to Seymour Street (northbound), Howe Street (southbound, routes crossing the Granville Street Bridge), and Richards Street (southbound, routes within downtown).
 As part of the construction, the 800, 600, and 500 blocks of Granville (between Smithe and Robson and then again between Georgia and Pender) were open to all traffic northbound, including on-street metered parking.

-Before its temporary closure, the Granville Mall had been used by over 1,900 buses (90% electric trolleybuses) and at least 47,500 transit riders on weekdays.
-Following studies and consultations, Vancouver City Council decided in the spring of 2006 to carry out a redesign of the mall after completion of the Canada Line subway under the street.
+Before its temporary closure, the Granville Mall had been used by over 1,900 buses (90% electric trolley buses) and at least 47,500 transit riders on weekdays.
+Following studies and consultations, Vancouver City Council decided in the second quarter of 2006 to carry out a redesign of the mall after completion of the Canada Line subway under the street.
 Trolleybus service on the mall resumed on September 7, 2010; the buses continue to use Howe and Seymour streets in the evenings on weekends and holidays.

 Entertainment district

-In somewhat of a contrast to the hustle and bustle of transit during the day, the central portion of the Granville Mall and nearby streets play host to the city's primary urban retail and adult nightlife district after the evening rush hour.
-Known simply as the Granville Entertainment District, it has a particularly urban gritty vibe and contains countless bars, dance clubs, venues, restaurants, hotels, and shops with neon lights that are open daily until late into the night and extend to the wee hours of morning on weekends.
+The central portion of the Granville Mall and nearby streets play host to the city's primary urban retail and adult nightlife district after the evening rush hour.
+Known simply as the Granville Entertainment District, it contains bars, dance clubs, venues, restaurants, hotels, and shops that are open daily until late into the night and extend to the early hours of morning on weekends.
 The Entertainment District was created by the city's zoning policies to concentrate adult nightlife operations, which had been scattered throughout the greater downtown peninsula.